benzo addiction treatment in Los Angeles, CA

 If you or a loved one is struggling with benzo abuse, take our short online quiz to determine if you have an addiction.
 At Launch Centers, we’re committed to helping our clients overcome their substance abuse issues while helping them build important life skills outside of treatment.

-Contact Launch Centers today and speak to one of our helpful admissions team members to find out how we can help you heal.
+Contact Launch Centers today and speak to one of our helpful admissions team members to find out how we can help you on your recovery journey.

 Take action now